This topic contains information on the following subjects:

 EFT payments in both CCD+ and CTX formats must include a Child Support Services (CSS) addendum record.

-When the CSS addendum record for an EFT payment from an employer contains a Social Security number that matches an NCP’s Social Security number in ACTS, the payment is posted as a “State Electronic Funds Transfer” payment to that NCP's participant account.
+When the CSS addendum record for an EFT payment from an employer contains a Social Security number (SSN) that matches an noncustodial parent’s (NCP’s) SSN in ACTS, the payment is posted as a “State Electronic Funds Transfer” payment to that NCP's participant account.
 If no match can be found, the payment is posted to the “Unidentified Payor” account.

 If the employer sends a valid pay date with the payment via the CSS addendum, the payment's effective date is set to the supplied date.
 If the CSS addendum does not contain a valid pay date, ACTS sets the payment's effective date to the date that the funds were transmitted.
 The EFT payment are distributed accordingly.
 EFT payments are prorated among all of the payor’s obligations, regardless of case type or income withholding status.